use-ink/ink-docs/versioned_docs/version-5.x/datastructures/storagevec.md

-Iterators are not provided. `StorageVec` is expected to be used to store a lot elements, where iterating through the elements would be rather inefficient (manually iterating over the elements using a loop is possible but considered an anti-pattern for most cases).
+Iterators are not provided. `StorageVec` is expected to be used to store a lot elements, where iterating through the elements would be rather inefficient.
+Manually iterating over the elements using a loop is possible but considered an anti-pattern for most cases.

 For the same reason, operations which would require re-ordering stored elements are not supported.
 Examples include inserting and